qrider71/tacho/README.md

 ## V.1.0

-Version 1.0 provides all command line tool features for measurung the performance of a single executable
+Version 1.0 provides all command line tool features for measuring the performance of a single executable

 - Simple measurement of the runtime duration (implemented)
 - Statistical analysis of multiple runs (implemented)
-- Grabbing perfromance data from the output of the executable with regular expressions (implemented)
+- Grabbing performance data from the output of the executable with regular expressions (implemented)

 ## V.2.0

-Version 2.0 provides features for comparing the performance of several execurtables.
+Version 2.0 provides features for comparing the performance of several executable.
 It can be used for benchmarking different implementation.
-The execution plans can be specifyed in a configuration file.
+The execution plans can be specified in a configuration file.

-- Configuration file (yaml) based performance testing plans for several executables
+- Configuration file (yaml) based performance testing plans for several executable
 - Exporting the results in different formats

 ## V.3.0

-Version 3.0 provides multi-threading options for running the perfromance tests.
+Version 3.0 provides multi-threading options for running the performance tests.
 The focus is on measuring the performance under multi-threaded access and stress test conditions

 - multi-threading options for running the performance tests